Sunday, 9 July 2023

 'Hello and welcome to this week's Gardener's Universe.
 Today I'll be telling you how to prune your Krynoid, what to do if your Vervoid starts talking to you and which aliens work best as compost'.

-The last appearance of UNIT till ‘Battlefield’ in 1989, it’s a real shame that they’ve devolved into a bunch of anonymous soldiers who only turn up at the end once everything’s sorted out.
-It would have made the stakes that much higher had someone else we’d known and trusted got into trouble like the Brigadier, Benton or Harry but our friends of old aren’t even mentioned in this story.
-The Doctor’s offhand attitude suggests he just sees them as expendable extras too not friends which seems odd after so many years living amongst them –something that goes double for Sarah, who still very much belongs to this time even if the Doctor’s moved on by now.
+NEGATIVES - The last appearance of UNIT till ‘Battlefield’ in 1989, it’s a real shame that they’ve devolved into a bunch of anonymous soldiers who only turn up at the end once everything’s sorted out.
+It would have made the stakes that much higher had someone else we’d known and trusted got into trouble like the Brigadier, Benton or Harry but our friends of old aren’t seen or even mentioned in this story.
+The Doctor’s offhand attitude suggests he just sees them as expendable extras too, not friends with families and back stories, which seems odd after so many years living amongst them, even the ones who never speak on screen – something that goes double for Sarah, who still very much belongs to this time even if the Doctor’s moved on by now.

 No comments: